Singulink/Singulink.Enums/README.md

 ## Benchmarks (.NET 8.0)

-The following is a comparison between Singulink Enums, Enums.Net (v5.0) and operators / system methods (where applicable).
-Some methods may have subtle behavioral differences (for the better, in our opinion):
+The following is a comparison between Singulink Enums, Enums.Net (v5.0) and operators / system methods (where applicable):

 ```
 | Method                            | Mean        | Error     | StdDev    |